 Halloween.
-It’s the night when Christian traditions mix with pagan folklore, when evil clowns and French maids and superheroes mingle and get in trouble together.
-Halloween purges us of the banalities of our everyday existence and transforms us into characters and creatures.
+It’s the night when Christian traditions mix with pagan folklore, when evil clowns, French maids, and superheroes mingle and get in trouble together.
+Halloween purges the banalities of our everyday existence and transforms us into whichever characters and creatures we desire.

 It’s the one night when that old saying comes true: You can be anything you want.

 Celtic people considered Halloween (or Samhain) to exist at the end of the harvest and the beginning of winter.
 In this in-between time, the boundary between our world and the Otherworld wavered, and the Aos Sí, the spirits, roamed freely across the border.